DataDog/documentation/content/en/observability_pipelines/archive_logs/fluent.md

 ## Install the Observability Pipelines Worker
 1. Select your platform in the **Choose your installation platform** dropdown menu.
-1. Enter the Syslog address.
-This is a Syslog compatible endpoint that the Worker exposes that your applications send logs to.
-The Observability Pipelines Worker listens on this address for incoming logs.
+1. Enter the Fluent socket address and port.
+The Observability Pipelines Worker listens on this address for incoming log messages.

 1. Provide the environment variables for each of your selected destinations.
 See [prerequisites](#prerequisites) for more information.
 {{< tabs >}}